sandra-suozzo/English5IB/content/en/docs/Databases/The Spreadsheet.md

 - Perform calculations based on the stored data.
 - Produce graphs and charts based on the stored data.

-A spreadsheet looks like a large table made up of vertical columns (A. B. C, etc.) and horizontal roms (1, 2, 3, etc.).
-The columns and pows divide the table irito individual cells.
+A spreadsheet looks like a large table made up of vertical columns (A. B. C, etc.) and horizontal rows (1, 2, 3, etc.).
+The columns and rows divide the table into individual cells.
 Each cell can be identified by its coordinates: the column letter and row number (e. g.
 B2, D4).

 By clicking on a cell, you can type into it one of three things.